iIMoRaD31/Darija-Coherence-assessment-/README.md

 In case you wanted to use the trained models you can download the following ".pt" files (you can choose the ones you want to test) and follow the instructions.

--"best_lcd_in.pt": For the most performing version of our trained LCD in in-domain settings :
+-"best_lcd_in.pt": For the most performing version of our trained LCD in in-domain settings : https://drive.google.com/file/d/1n_Mj2eISebf1cGJ8q1gybkLu6GkVL6l8/view?usp=drive_link

--"best_lcd_cross.pt": For the most performing version of our trained LCD in cross-domain settings :
+-"best_lcd_cross.pt": For the most performing version of our trained LCD in cross-domain settings : https://drive.google.com/file/d/17GHZB3vZh8aaYJrLH1fKtKwsO-9NaHQq/view?usp=drive_link

--"best_HT_in.pt": For the most performing version of our trained HT in in-domain settings :
+-"best_HT_in.pt": For the most performing version of our trained HT in in-domain settings : https://drive.google.com/file/d/1uWE1iMY4nu9jp4ePnZPlwNYNn8oBieC7/view?usp=drive_link

--"best_HT_cross.pt": For the most performing version of our trained HT in in-domain settings :
+-"best_HT_cross.pt": For the most performing version of our trained HT in cross-domain settings :  https://drive.google.com/file/d/1FveDTsuA3SIOwu1cTKNd91i0sWcxLTXD/view?usp=drive_link

 Make sure you have all the necessary files in a folder.